Crashino/Dark-Knight-Arena/README.md

 ----- 💾 Game Download -----
 To download the game,go on the official mediafire page: https://mega.nz/file/uWJlwKAY#WI2nhiw5jG2kCg5ZG5Ad_fDYNkMB3DVvzolYM9RBbow
+Then,run "Dark Knight Arena.exe" and do your setup,you will have to choose a folder where to install it.
+If the game cannot run,try to disable your anti virus.

 DOWNLOAD THE GAME ONLY FROM THIS LINK,IF SOMEONE GIVES YOU A DIFFERENT LINK IT MAY CONTAIN A MALWARE.